 Face-to-face: We can arrange a meeting with you to discuss your feedback and agree an appropriate way forward.

-If you raise a concern or complaint with staff you can expect that they will take steps to resolve the matter themselves.
-If this is not possible concerns and complaints will be graded to assess the level of investigation required.
-Investigations will be reasonable, appropriate and proportionate to the issue being raised.
+If you raise a concern with staff, you can expect that they will take steps to resolve the matter themselves.
+If this is not possible, the Patient Experience team will make every effort to ensure that you receive a 'quick resolution' response where possible.
+If a ‘closer look’ is required, we will ensure that investigations are reasonable, appropriate and proportionate to the issue being raised.

 We will contact you within three days of receiving your complaint to acknowledge it and make arrangements to deal with it.
 It is helpful if you could provide a daytime phone number for us to contact you.
 We will discuss with you how long it will take to respond to your specific concerns.

 If you are not satisfied with the response, you can make a formal complaint.
 Your complaint will be treated with sensitivity and understanding.
-A full investigation will be undertaken and you will receive a response from the Chief Executive.
+Our Patient Experience Team will make every effort to ensure that you receive a 'quick resolution’ response where possible.
+If a ‘closer look’ is required, we will make sure that investigations are reasonable, appropriate and proportionate to the issue being raised and you will receive a response from the Chief Executive.

-You can also ask the Parliamentary and Health Service Ombudsman to investigate your complaint.
+Once we have concluded our involvement in your complaint, you can ask the Parliamentary and Health Service Ombudsman to investigate.
 You should do this within six months of our final response to you.
 You can write to them at: The Parliamentary and Health Service Ombudsman, Millbank Tower, Millbank, London, SW1P 4QP

 Telephone: 0345 015 4033